dunn-michael/Cross-Modality-Plotting/README.md

 # Graphing
 Before you can graph your data, you need to get it first so make sure you go through the "ROS" section below before you try to graph.

-To graph, you will need TFW files their corresponding Tiff files, the course-info.npy and the oculus-data.npz files.
+To graph you will need TFW files their corresponding Tiff files, the course-info.npy and the oculus-data.npz files.
 Then all you will need to do is run the "plot.py" program and navigate to the location of the TFW and Tiff files.

 **DO NOT SPAM OR HOLD DOWN ANY BUTTONS THIS CAN AND WILL CRASH THE PROGRAM**